zzamboni/zzamboni.org/content/post/2017-12-17-my-emacs-configuration-with-commentary.md

 ("C-c c" . org-capture)
 ```

 Load `org-tempo` to enable snippets such as `<s<TAB>` to insert a source block.
-Disabled for now as I try to get used to the new <kbd>C-c C-,</kbd> shortcut recently introduced.
+Disabled for now as I try to get used to the new <kbd>C-c</kbd> <kbd>C-,</kbd> shortcut recently introduced.
 See the loooong discussion starting at <https://lists.gnu.org/archive/html/emacs-orgmode/2018-04/msg00600.html>.

 ```emacs-lisp
 (use-package org-tempo